WICG/webmonetization/README.md

 ## Editing Content

 Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
 Each file is exposed as a route based on its file name.

+### Double docs sub-folder

-Due to the nature of how Starlight deals with content and their generated URLs, for our documentation which wants to use a sub-folder URL style of https://webmonetization.org/docs for the documentation section, we have a double `docs` folder situation.
+Our documentation uses a sub-folder URL style of https://webmonetization.org/docs for the doc section.
+This means we have a double `docs` folder situation due to how Starlight deals with content and generated URLs (`src/content/docs/docs`).

 The `docs.mdx` file in the root of the `content/docs` folder is essentially the landing page for our documentation and is what users see when they land on https://webmonetization.org/docs.

+### Static assets

 Static assets, like favicons or images, can be placed in the `public/` directory.
 When referencing these assets in your markdown, you do not have to include `public/` in the file path, so an image would have a path like: